 - Jim Moore, Manager, Devens Utilities

-The Devens Solar Project, located on the former site of a U.S. Army base in Devens, Mass., has an installed capacity of 3.0 megawatts.
+The Devens Solar project, located on the former site of a U.S. Army base in Devens, Massachusetts, has an installed capacity of 3.0 megawatts (MW).
 When the U.S. Defense Department closed the military training site in 1996, the land was transferred to MassDevelopment, a regional economic development and finance agency committed to stimulating business, driving economic growth and helping communities thrive across Massachusetts.

 |Installed Capacity||3.0 MW DC|

 |Racking Manufacturer||Schletter Inc.|